 A recent survey by IDG Connect, “Make or break - the future and digital transformation in manufacturing”, took a close look at what 50 large and mid-size manufacturing companies across Europe are doing in the accounts payable area, and what their plans for the future are.

 Going electronic doesn’t equate to digital transformation

-The survey provides strong evidence that manufacturers have focused most of their AP digitization efforts on making existing processes more efficient, rather than on transforming them.
+The survey provides strong evidence that manufacturers have focused most of their AP automation efforts on making existing processes more efficient, rather than on transforming them.
 Almost half of the respondents listed ‘improving process efficiency’ as one of their top three digital transformation objectives, compared to just 26% in the other surveyed industries.

 For example, a large number of accounts payable teams have worked to streamline their invoice recording process using tools like OCR and scanning.
 This, in theory at least, reduces some of the pain associated with receiving large volumes of paper invoices.

 However, this brings us to a much bigger issue.
 According to the survey, there’s a perception that introducing tools such as OCR equates to digital transformation.
 A response from a French manufacturer illustrates this mindset, “Our department’s digital transformation plan is simple, we automate most of the processes so there is no need for repetitive tasks.”

 While these technologies can help bridge the gap between paper and digital, they are unlikely to have a major impact when it comes to digitally empowering users and transforming the role of AP within the business.

 Reinventing the role of accounts payable in manufacturing